acelster/ML-autotuning/doc/documentation.md

 ======
 <a name=useage></a>

+To run AUMA, simply execute:

+	python auma.py settings.txt

+Where settings.txt is file with settings specified by the user.
+There are no command line options.

 AUMA can only be used to auto-tune standalone executeables or scripts.
-If you only wish to auto-tune a part of an application, e.g. a single function or similar, you are required to add additional driver code to fulfill this requirement.
+If you only wish to auto-tune a part of an application, e.g. a single function or similar, you must add additional driver code to fulfill this requirement.

-AUMA communicates with the application to be autotuned using plain text files, hence the application to be autotuned must be able to read a file of tuning parameter values, and for each set of parameter values, configure the code to be auto-tuned as apropriate, execute and time it, and write the results to a new file.
+AUMA communicates with the application to be autotuned using plain text files, therefore the application to be autotuned must be able to read a file of tuning parameter values, and for each set of parameter values, configure the code to be auto-tuned as apropriate, execute and time it, and write the results to a new file.

 The application to be auto tuned is executed twice, using a total of 4 files for communication.